maxfahl/cursor-agent-master-prompt/prompt.md

 >
 > - A summary of what the global objectives are
 > - Repeat what the execution protocol entails, step-by-step.
-> - If [YOLO MODE] is set to "ask", ask the user if they want to proceed in "YOLO MODE" or not.
+> - If [YOLO MODE] is set to "ask" in "User Input", ask the user if they want to proceed in "YOLO MODE" or not.
+Otherwise, respect the "on|off" preference.

 ---